Engin-Boot/capture-behavior-of-a-visit-counter-aruna09/needs-facilities.md

   When: Facilities Manager clicks on the "Generate Report" Button

-  Then: A report is generated with a graph/pie chart to  indicate the total number of visitors along with a tally of the type of vehicle(two wheeler/four wheeler)
+  Then: Generate a report with a graph/pie chart with a tally of the type of vehicle

 Scenario: Alert when seating capacity is full

   Given: the seating capacity is full